datacommonsorg/docsite/bigquery/query_more_complex.md

 ORDER BY Value
 ```

-### Computing a new Statistic.
+### Compute a new statistic

-As an example, listing countries of the world with highest electricity consumption per unit GDP:
+As an example, list countries of the world with the highest electricity consumption per unit GDP:

 ```sql
 WITH ChildPlace AS (